 - You have the right to be represented by an attorney.

-- You can request that your hearing be done in-person rather than over the phone; most DUI lawyers will use this method because it is generally advantageous to your case.
+- You can request that your hearing be done in person rather than over the phone; most DUI lawyers will use this method because it is generally advantageous to your case.

 - You can require the arresting officer to appear at the hearing and give testimony.
 Their story is often much weaker than you think it is.
 This can be invaluable to your case.

-- Your license suspension will be postponed until your hearing takes place.
-This is often months away, and could allow you to resolve your DUI entirely in the court system without ever facing suspension.
+Your license suspension will get postponed until your hearing takes place.
+This is often months away and could allow you to resolve your DUI entirely in the court system without ever facing suspension.
 The best way to keep your license is to have a DUI lawyer handle the hearing for you.

-What are the criminal penalties for a first offense DUI?
+What Are the Criminal Penalties for a First Offense DUI?

-- A fine of anywhere from $390 to $1000.
+- Paying a fine of anywhere from $390 to $1000.

 - Additional financial penalties that can bring the total you owe to several thousand dollars or more.